 Journalism capstones are independent projects focused on a global, national, local or human interest topic that has become compelling for you during your course of study.
 The project provides an opportunity to showcase your journalism skills in a portfolio format that can be presented to current or future employers.

 Although you register for the JOUR 599 Journalism Capstone in fall, spring, or summer as if it were a course, the topic, story outlines, and research approach must be approved months in advance, ordinarily the semester before capstone registration.

-The course, JOUR E-599, entails a portfolio of several related stories that are completed over the course of one semester.
-You apply knowledge and skills obtained in the program to complete a significant journalism project under the direction of a professional in the field.
-Over the course of the capstone semester, you'll conduct an in-depth investigation of a single topic and emerge with a portfolio of new work suitable for publishing, posting, or broadcasting.
+The purpose of the journalism capstone is to apply the knowledge and skills you obtained in the program to complete a significant journalism project under the direction of a professional in the field.
+Specifically, it entails a portfolio of several related stories that are completed over the course of one semester.
+The related stories come together as an in-depth investigation of a single topic.
+You'll emerge from the capstone with a portfolio of new work suitable for publishing, posting, or broadcasting.

 The semester prior to capstone registration, you work one-on-one with your capstone advisor, June Erlick, on your topic ideas and the development of your capstone proposal (research plan).
 See sidebar Crafting the Proposal for specific research plan requirements and Timeline for mandatory proposal submission deadlines.

 Then, when you are registered in the capstone, you work independently with the guidance of an assigned capstone director to complete the project within a one-semester timeframe.
 Capstone directors are journalism instructors or professionals in the field who have expertise in the topic area.

 You can register for the capstone after you have completed 36 credits.
 The capstone can be, and usually is, completed at a distance.